smakosh/old-smakosh.com/content/posts/one-month-in-kuala-lumpur-as-a-remote-developer/index.md

 - Batu caves (Free)
 - Thean hou temple (Free)

-And that summarizes everything I wanted to share with you, I didn't mention food and many other things to make the article as short as possible and I'm sure there are other online articles and videos that digg deeper in food and the other things you might want to know about.
+And that summarizes everything I wanted to share with you, I didn't mention food and many other things to make the article as short as possible and I'm sure there are other online articles and videos that dig deeper in food and the other things you might want to know about.